sivash/JSONSparcerParser/README.md

 Developement
 ----------
-The SparcerParser was developed by Phineas Schlossberg and Ashwin Sivaramakrishnan.
+The SparserParser was developed by Phineas Schlossberg and Ashwin Sivaramakrishnan.
-The JSONSparcerParser is protected under the GPL v2 License
+The JSONSparserParser is protected under the GPL v2 License

 Contact
 ----------